brussels day trip from london by train

 Short city breaks have never been as popular as they are now.
 Our world is so well connected that it is easy to get on a train after work on a Friday and leave for the weekend.
 Come back on a Sunday relaxed and with a bag full of lasting memories.
 But you don’t even have to invest a weekend when you can easily do a day trip with the Eurostar London to Brussels train link.
 This little escape is a welcome break from the mundane routine of a 9-5pm workweek.

 Eurostar has excellent offers to do a day trip from London to Brussels by train.
 This is perfect, as there’s no need to book an overnight stay.
-You can wake up in your London home, spent the day in Brussels, and fall asleep back in the UK.
+You can wake up in your London home, spend the day in Brussels, and fall asleep back in the UK.

-Said and done – I booked myself a ticket mid-week and was all excited for a day in Brussels.
+Said and done – I booked myself a ticket mid-week and was all excited for a day exploring in Brussels.

-The fastest way to get to get to Brussels from London is by Eurostar high-speed train which takes you to Europe in no time.
+The fastest way to get to Brussels from London is by Eurostar high-speed train which takes you to Europe in no time.
 I find Eurostar extremely enjoyable to travel with and if I have the chance to choose them, I will!

 london to brussels by train eurostar at st pancras international